HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to read?

 SAIL codecs always try to support as many input pixel formats as possible.
-The list of pixel formats that can be read by SAIL is codec-specific and is not publicly available.
+The list of pixel formats that can be loaded by SAIL is codec-specific and is not publicly available.

-For example, some codecs may be able to read just 3 input pixel formats.
-Other may be able to read 10.
+For example, some codecs may be able to load just 3 input pixel formats.
+Other may be able to load 10.

-## In what pixel format SAIL reading functions output images?
+## In what pixel format SAIL loading functions output images?

 SAIL always tries to output pixel format close to the source pixel format as much as possible.
 Ideally (but not always), it outputs the same pixel format as stored in the image.